Nicolehdz/csce331-testing-rational/docs/add_jacoco.md

-# Add Jacoco to the project
+# Add Jacoco to the Project
 [back to coverage](coverage.md)

 In `pom.xml`, in the `<build>` group, add the following (**outside** of `<pluginManagement>`):